Our presses offer a lifetime warranty (to original owner). That’s the kind of quality we stand behind.

 After accurately weighing the powder charge, pour it into the case using a powder funnel.

-With the handle in the uppermost position insert a properly primed and charged case into the shell holder.
+With the handle in the up position, insert a properly primed and charged case into the shell holder.